brewaa/stellar-checkout/README.md

 ```

 ## Integration
+1. Add a script reference to stellar-checkout.min.js (CDN or module import)
 1. Copy and paste the StellarCheckout Drop-in UI initialization code into a page on your web site
 2. Configure the initialization code with:
    1. amount